mtconnect/cppagent/README.md

 * `test/`         - Various unit tests.

-* `tools/`        - Ruby scripts to dump the agent and and the adapter in SHDR format.
+* `tools/`        - Ruby scripts to dump the agent and the adapter in SHDR format.
 Includes a sequence test script.

 * `unix/`         - Unix init.d script